wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 **Q:**&ensp;Or kills.

 **M:**&ensp;In some cases death is the best cure.
-A life may be worse than death, which is but rarely an unpleasant experience, whatever the appearances.
+A life may be worse than death, which is but rarely an unpleasant experiënce, whatever the appearances.
 Therefore, pity the living, never the dead.
 This problem of things beïng good and evil in themselves does not exist in my world.
 The needful is good and the needless is evil.
 In your world the pleasant is good and the painful is evil.

 **Q:**&ensp;What is necessary?